• Skip to primary navigation

 The landing pages have become much more important now.
 Searchers have no longer a need to click on the site to see the content.
 E commerce and advertising will have to adjust.

-Filed Under: Blog, Conferences & Education, Digital & Internet Marketing, SEO Search Engine Optimization Tagged With: Business Coach, Business Consulting, google, Long Island Business, SEO, Visibility, Visibility Marketing
+Filed Under: Basil's Blog #AIa, Conferences & Education, Digital & Internet Marketing, SEO Search Engine Optimization Tagged With: Business Coach, Business Consulting, google, Long Island Business, SEO, Visibility, Visibility Marketing

 Facebook Places- Where Are you?